Programs of Study

 Non-credit English language study.

-The ELP offers intensive instruction in 5 levels.
+The ELP offers intensive instruction in 4 levels.
 Students take courses in Listening/ Speaking, Reading, Writing, Grammar and/ or American Culture.
-Specially, students at the advanced levels have the opportunities to take mainstream academic courses together with ESL courses.
 Chatham ELP students enjoy full integration into the vibrant campus life at Chatham by living with students from the U.S. and other countries.

 English Placement Test

-Just like native English speaking students, who need to take placement tests in Mathematics, Reading, and Writing skills upon arrival on campus, all NNES undergraduate students are required to take a placement test in English proficiency during new student orientation.
+Just like native English speaking students, who need to take placement tests in Mathematics, Reading, and Writing skills upon arrival on campus, all NNES undergraduate students are required to take placement tests in English proficiency along with Mathematics during new student orientation.
 The ELP then recommends EAP courses based on the student’s placement test scores.
 Just like U.S. American students who earn credits and meet general education requirements by taking foreign language courses, NNES undergraduate students earn credits towards their degree and meet Chatham general requirements by taking EAP courses.

 Short-Term Customized Thematic Programs